dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.md

 What we want is for this to always return `0x0F` when booting macOS, so we want to make an SSDT that will return `GPHD == Zero` in macOS.

-**NOTE that you may have the other way around where GPHD needs to be set as `One` to return `0x0F`**.
-And your device name may also be different, don't throw random SSDTs in thinking it'll work

 ## Edits to the sample SSDT

-Now that we have our ACPI path, lets grab our SSDT and get to work:
+Now that we know what variables need to be changed, lets grab our SSDT and get to work:

 * [SSDT-GPI0.dsl](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/decompiled/SSDT-GPI0.dsl)